 Category: NCLEX Prep

+In light of this gruesome pandemic, we have chosen to advocate for nurses, doctors and other healthcare workers who have died on the frontline.
+Our founder is currently serving in a high impact area and most of our ambassadors are working in critical areas alongside hundreds of thousands of other healthcare workers.
 Countless nurses on the front lines have been infected and several have died in service due to the lack of PPE, below standard working conditions and impossible patient surges.
-With such conditions, a resounding fear amongst providers has been their own mortality and the financial impact it may their families- amid other concerns.
+With such conditions, a resounding fear amongst providers has been their own mortality and the financial impact it may have on their families- amid other concerns.
 This fear has kept some away from the frontline and is definitely a large stressor to those who are working tirelessly.

 Entry into nursing school comes with many new and exciting challenges – including a brand new way of studying!
 Beware, there are no test like nursing school tests.
 All memes aside, the exams in nursing school are just different and so should the way you prepare for them.
 With the sleepless nights and last-minute cram sessions that many of you will face in the upcoming weeks, developing study habits that will help you succeed on nursing school exams can be quite overwhelming.
 After consulting with expert nurse educators to find out what helps their students soar on exams, we’ve come up with these helpful study tips and we want to share them with you!

-Here are five ways to study for nursing school exam success:
+Here are 5 ways to study for nursing school exam success:

 ORGANIZE AND REVIEW ALL RESOURCES PROVIDED